 Distances are calculated in a straight line and may not reflect actual travel distance.

-Upstairs on the landing is a spacious airing cupboard and to your left a good size single or small double bedroom currently used as a study next to which is the stylish master bedroom with fitted wardrobes and a sumptuous en suite bathroom with a vintage style suite including a free standing ball and claw roll top bath.
-The two remaining bedrooms are both double in size with one also having fitted wardrobes and the family bathroom once again has a vintage style with a free standing ball and claw roll top bath and a separate shower cubicle.
+On the first floor is a spacious airing cupboard and to the left a good size single/small double bedroom, currently used as a study next to a stylish master bedroom with fitted wardrobes and a sumptuous en suite bathroom with a vintage style suite including a free standing ball and claw roll top bath.
+The two remaining bedrooms are both double in size one with fitted wardrobes and the family bathroom once again has a vintage style suite free standing ball and claw roll top bath and a separate shower cubicle.

 Brill is an extremely attractive hill top village with panoramic views over rolling countryside, an historic windmill on the common and a village green.
 The general store, newsagent’s, butcher’s, post office, pubs, sports & social club, highly regarded primary school, doctor’s surgery, plus ease of access to the M40 and mainline railway stations (Haddenham & Thame Parkway & Bicester North and Village) mean that its popularity is enduring.
 For day to day shopping the market town of Thame offers a selection of supermarkets and independent shops and the proximity of Brill to the Oxfordshire border means that it falls within catchment for the excellent secondary Lord Williams’s School in Thame, or the selective (Grammar) schools in Aylesbury or alternatively the proximity to Oxford means that the highly regarded independent schools are also easily accessible.

 Outside the driveway is shared with the neighbours and in front of the house are three parking spaces.
 The low maintenance walled courtyard garden has attractive flower and shrub beds and there is access from both sides of the house, through very handy storage sheds.